 They are thought to represent tiny peripheral pulmonary carcinoids that differ mainly in size from the larger lesions identified as carcinoid tumours with which they share histological, ultrastructural, and immunohistochemical features .
 Due to this, they are also called pulmonary carcinoid tumourlets by some authors 4.
 Tumourlets are usually defined as lesions <5 mm in diameter.
 They are often multiple.

 Tumourlets also lack mitotic activity and do not show necrosis 5.

 CT - HRCT chest

-Pulmonary tumourlets may be seen as small pulmonary nodules on CT.
+Pulmonary tumourlets may be seen as small pulmonary nodules and mosaic attenuation secondary to air trapping on CT.

 - adenosquamous carcinoma

 - large cell carcinoma

 - preinvasive lesions

 - benign neoplasms